 No bones broken.
-He pulled himself to his feet using the East and West gorge walls for leverage and looked North and South.
+He stood using the East and West gorge walls for leverage and looked North and South.
 To the North the gorge steepened into an overhanging sand cliff.
 To the South the gorge expanded into a wide valley.
 He limped South.

-As his hands traced the walls Jay noticed some holes were larger than others.
-Were the larger holes left by worms thicker than wrists?
-Could this gorge be the collapsed tunnel from something four feet thick?
-The ground seemed to undulate beneath him.
+As his hands traced the walls Jay noticed more worm-tunnels.
+Some seemed made by worms thicker than wrists.
+Could this gorge be the collapsed tunnel from a worm four feet thick?
+The ground now seemed to undulate beneath him.

 A mountain’s rounded summit peeked over the dune.
 To be visible from Jay’s deep vantage point and from many miles away, it must have been Titanic.
 Olympian.

 As he rest he noticed he was nude.
-This wouldn’t be a problem in a dream, but in the desert he would shrivel like a raisin.
+This would be fine in a dream, but in the desert he would shrivel like a raisin.
 He also noticed he had no genitals: his crotch was round like the summit of the mountain over the dune.
 He didn’t even have a belly-button.

 The idea made him anxious and he decided to move.
-He stood and jogged up the shallow dune.
+He stood and jogged up the Southern dune.
 He had to scramble on all fours as it steepened.
-Halfway up, the dune eclipsed a forty degree angle and his climbing caused loose sand to flow beneath him like a waterfall.
-He knew he had to crawl like a caterpillar, slowly and meticulously.
+Halfway up, the dune eclipsed a forty degree angle and his climbing made loose sand flow like a waterfall.
+He had to crawl like a caterpillar, slowly and meticulously.

 When he finally crested the dune he surveyed the desert.
-He could now see most of the mountain: it sat on a mesa like it ruled the rippling sand.
+The mountain sat on a mesa like it ruled the rippling sand.
 The sky was cloudless but the sun seemed small.
 It led two tumbling moons like misshapen potatoes.

-Jay noticed a rounded blue triangle on the mountainside.
+Jay noticed a sky-blue triangle on the mountainside.
 He only saw it because of its contrast with the ruddy landscape.
 He squinted, deciding if its rounded curves were those an animal or if its sharp angles were man-made.
-It was mostly sky-blue but its top was sapphire.

 Jay jumped down the way he’d climbed.
-He slid on his back and steered with his hands to avoid the sharpest rocks.
+He slid down the dune on his back and steered with his hands to avoid the sharpest rocks.
 At the bottom of the valley he turned to see if the shape had followed him.